cedricbahirwe/Healthy/README.md

 # Healthy
-An exploration of HealthKit framework
+A small exploration of HealthKit framework

 ### Tech & Tools: